MDOT Small Business Grant

 Business Status

-- The business must have been open and operational at its current location along the Purple Line alignment prior to January 1, 2022.
+3. The business must have been open and operational at its current location along the Purple Line alignment prior to July 1, 2023.
+The business must currently be open to customers.

 Location

-Do business directly with customers primarily onsite at a business location that is within one-quarter mile of the existing or future Purple Line Light Rail tracks.
+The business must interact directly with customers primarily onsite at a business location that is within one-quarter mile of the existing or future Purple Line Light Rail tracks.
+Businesses at residential locations are not eligible.

 Small Business